Run: 5k Training Plan (10 weeks)

 Question: My schedule doesn't match the training plan format.

-in any order and on different days of the week.
+Answer: The flexibility of this plan allows you to perform the workouts in any order and on different days of the week.
 Just avoid doing the run workouts on back-to-back days.

 Question: How do I estimate my workout intensities?

-help with the variety of twists, turns, uphill, and downhill in your race day experience.
+Answer: The training plan's goal is to develop a range of speeds.
+These speeds will help with the variety of twists, turns, uphill, and downhill in your race day experience.
 Use the prescribed "generalized" intensities to develop your muscle memory for various speeds at different distances.
 Athletes are encouraged to adapt the interval intensities based on their level of experience.

 Question: Can I skip a workout because I'm physically fatigued?

-results.
+Answer: It is important that you stick as closely as possible to this plan to maximize your results.
 However, it is equally important that you get sufficient recovery time plus healthy nutrition between workouts.
 Skip the cross-training workouts to limit the number of skipped run workouts.

 Question: Can I skip a workout because I'm mentally fatigued?

-other words, limit over-thinking the workout.
+Answer: These days happen to every athlete.
+Focus on the process during these days.
+In other words, limit over-thinking the workout.
 Just lace up your shoes, walk out the door, and continue walking until you feel like running.
 Sometimes these training days turn out to provide your highest value because you learn how to overcome mental discomfort.